-A number of improvements to how Sibelius handles playback of complex repeat structures (e.g. D.C./D.S. al Coda/al Fine), particularly when you have written multiple songs, movements or pieces within the same score:
+How Sibelius handles playback of complex repeat structures when you have written multiple songs, movements or pieces within the same score has also been improved:

 - If a song, movement or piece ends with a barline other than a final barline (e.g. a double barline, or an end repeat barline), Sibelius will now recognize this as the last bar of the score, provided you switch on the Section end property in the Bars panel of Properties.
 This behavior is controlled by the new checkbox, Also play gaps after section ends, in Play Performance, which is switched on by default in new scores. - Sibelius can now correctly play multiple songs, movements or pieces within the same score that each use D.C./D.S. jumps. - If a D.C. or D.S. instruction occurs at the same location as an end repeat barline, Sibelius now plays the repeat barline on the first pass, rather than always taking the D.C./D.S. jump.